Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/doc/readme_developer.txt

    gather all the options in a single PersistentProperty which is set on the Resource.
    JJRuntimeOptions sets PersistentProperty on Project.
-   (These PersistentProperty are retrieved by Compiler from
+   (These PersistentProperty are retrieved by Builder from
     Resource or Project)

    BooleanFieldEditor and DirectoryFieldEditor